Johncci/summer-soccer-camp/README.md

     * Antonio Rodriguez - My Mentor who offered his help both by appointments and outside appointment hours and never failed to point me in the right direction when I was struggling to find solutions to existing bugs.

-    * Code Institute Tutors - For assisint me with numerous issues throughout the project and never failing to point me in the right direction.
+    * Code Institute Tutors - For assisting me with various issues throughout the project and never failing to point me in the right direction.

     * Jim Sawyer - For taking the time to discuss the best way for me to successfully complete this website and for providing moral support at times of hardship.